Paul Bateson: Phone calls and confession

+Arrest

 Mitch asked to meet Bell in person, but the police told Bell not to do so.
-Instead, they just arrested Bateson at his East 12th Street apartment, where he was lying around drunk; when he was asked if he knew why he was being arrested, he pointed to an open copy of the Voice with Bell's article and indicated that that was probably why.
+Instead, they just arrested Bateson at his East 12th Street apartment, where he was lying in a drunken stupor; when he was asked if he knew why he was being arrested, he pointed to an open copy of the Voice with Bell's article and indicated that that was probably why.
 A detective went to the bar and brought Mitch in for questioning as well; he was released after a few hours.
 Bateson eventually gave police a handwritten confession that was consistent with what he had told Bell.

-Arrest and jailhouse conversations
+Jailhouse conversations

 Bateson was charged with second-degree murder and detained while awaiting trial.
 Bell interviewed Bateson in person a month later, visiting him at Rikers Island.
 Bateson talked generally about his life, something he said he did often (as did other acquaintances of Bateson whom Bell spoke with).
-Jail, he said, was helping him to again get sober; his biggest regret about being in custody was missing the new season of the Joffrey Ballet, at the time based in New York.
-Bell admitted that he, too, might have taken Bateson up on an offer to go to his apartment if he had met him in a bar rather than a jail.
+Jail, he said, was helping him to regain his sobriety; his biggest regret about being in custody was missing the new season of the Joffrey Ballet, at the time based in New York.
+Bell admitted that he, too, might have taken Bateson up on an offer to go to his apartment if he had met him in a bar rather than jail.